prl-mushr/mushr-website/content/tutorials/carpose.md

 		...
 {{< / highlight >}}

-Alternatively, you can download [our dataset](https://drive.google.com/file/d/1OlQMDoQdRHgOkPv0MNK6GRmy67pbF8c_/view?usp=sharing).
+You can download [our dataset](https://drive.google.com/file/d/1OlQMDoQdRHgOkPv0MNK6GRmy67pbF8c_/view?usp=sharing) to jump right into the machine-learning aspect of this tutorial.

 ### Labeling Implementation